Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 Physiotherapy plays a vital role in pain reduction and in enhancing your health.
 Understand how physiotherapists can assist in managing low back and knee pain while improving overall posture:

 • Physiotherapy Techniques: Explore various physiotherapy techniques that are effective in reducing pain and promoting musculoskeletal health.There are debates on myofascial release through manual therapy.
-There is good clinical evidence that when manual therapy is combined with specific exercises that address the proper utilisation of muscles pain reduction can quickly arise.
+There is good clinical evidence that when manual therapy is combined with specific exercises that address the proper utilisation of muscles, pain reduction can quickly arise.

-• Customized Treatment Plans:Physiotherapist will detect the root cause of pain if they are correctly trained and have pursued extensive continuing education.
-It is important to think of the body as a chain rather than separate parts.
-By working with a movement specialist & manual therapist that constantly look at the quality of the movement good, recovery and thriving results will emerge.
+• Customized Treatment Plans: It is important to think of the body as a chain rather than treating separate issues.
+By working with a movement specialist & manual therapist that constantly looks at your overall health quality, you will achieve better results.

 Effective Solutions for Low Back Pain